AswinAsok/AswinAsok/README.md

 <p>Hey, I'm a Front-End Developer with over 3 years of development experience, I have actively contributed to developing and managing the µLearn Web Platform and App, attracting over ~15,000 monthly visits and 10,000+ users and a cumulative of 1,00,000+ visits.
 I have also played a key role in the overnight development of a networking application called the Maze It was successfully deployed and used by 1,000+ participants at major events such as the IEDC Summit 2023 and Top 100 Coders 2023 the very next day of its development.

 With experience designing and developing dynamic websites, integrating APIs, and mentoring over 150 students globally on front-end technologies, I specialize in React.js + TS.
-I am currently building [MakeMyPass](https://makemypass.com/) and working as a Vue.js Web Developer Intern at Hoppscotch.<p>
+I am currently building [MakeMyPass](https://makemypass.com/) and previously(May-July 24) working as a Vue.js Web Developer Intern at Hoppscotch.<p>
 <p>

 <img src="https://visitor-badge.laobi.icu/badge?page_id=aswinasok"/></p>